loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/singlebrowser/AgGrid-AgGridBuilder.rst

    The headers of the columns

-   :param headers: - the headers of the columns
+   :param headers: - the headers of the columns.
+In case you prefer to use a column ID, wrap it with {}.
+For \ example, "{the-id}" will refer to a header with a column ID of "the-id".
+This is useful when a column has no textual header.
    :return: AgGridBuilder

 withRowsAsElementProperties